Austerity and COVID-19

-The magnitude of the impact may be up for debate, the mechanism may not be clear, but many would find it difficult not to conclude that changes in medical services and social care can lead to changes in death rates.
+The magnitude of the impact may be up for debate, and the mechanism may not be clear, but many would find it difficult not to conclude that changes in medical services and social care can lead to changes in death rates.
 Having less access to evidence-based prevention and treatment services leads to increased mortality.

 Work from the Canadian Medical Association takes the discussion further.
 It concludes that 25% of your risk for illness is linked to access to, and quality of, medical care.
 But this is dwarfed by 60% of your risk, which is linked to social determinants of health, such as poverty, housing, income, unemployment, early childhood development and discrimination (Canadian Medical Association 2013).

 As austerity policies impact the social determinants of health, in addition to the provision of health and social care, it could have an impact on 85% of your risk for illness (Canadian Medical Association 2013; Stuckler et al. 2017).